rhcp011235/OpenMenu/README.md

 # OpenMenu
 This is an open source iCloud OpenMenu code that I wrote awhile ago, this uses MITM proxy instead of Fiddler proxy.
 This no longer works due to an apple patch, if anyone wants to fix it?
 I would appreciate it.

+NOTE: THIS CODE DOES NOT WORK ANYMORE (APPLE PATCHED THE ORIGINAL METHOD AND I HAVE NO TIME TO PLAY AROUND TO FIGURE OUT HOW TO FIX IT)

 Buy me a coffee (Paypal) : https://www.paypal.com/donate/?hosted_button_id=3YV2BWQRN6YF8